Nolle prosequi: Canada

 The equivalent power in Canada is a Crown-directed stay of charges.
 This causes the prosecution to be suspended for a period of one year before an outright dismissal; in practice stayed prosecutions are almost never recommenced.

 Ireland

 The power of entering a nolle prosequi in the Republic of Ireland rests with the Director of Public Prosecutions, and its use is normally in cases where there are problems with the evidence that would make it difficult for the case to proceed.
 The director may in theory pursue the prosecution later, but this rarely, if ever, happens.
 As the accused enjoys the presumption of innocence that all accused people enjoy until they are convicted, an entry of a nolle prosequi is equated with innocence.
-This power is quite widely used: 376 cases of rape, about one-quarter of the total of indictments for this offence, were ended by an entry of a nolle prosequi in 2013.
+This power is quite widely used: about one-quarter of the indictments for rape in 2013 were ended by entry of a nolle prosequi.